 Abdominal wall defects are quite common and are becoming more complex.
 Knowledge of pertinent anatomy, preoperative optimization, techniques for repair, mesh use, and complications will allow the surgeon to deal with these difficult clinical problems.

 The management of abdominal wall defects is challenging and complex.
 While once the domain of the general surgeon, today it is realized that reconstruction of the abdominal wall may also require the expertise of a plastic surgeon.
 To derive good outcomes, the goals and objective of the abdominal wall reconstruction have to be defined before taking the patient to surgery.
 In some cases, chronic infection may preclude definitive repair in a single stage, thus the importance of incorporating assistance from an infectious disease consult.
-As with any other complex procedure, the preoperative workup must be thorough and the patient should be seen by a pulmonologist and cardiologist to optimize lung and cardiac function.
+As with any other complex procedure, the preoperative workup must be thorough, and the patient should be seen by a pulmonologist and cardiologist to optimize lung and cardiac function.
 Because of the potential risk of injury to the bowel, bowel preparation is recommended.
 If an enterotomy occurs during surgery, prompt consultation from a general or colorectal surgery is appropriate.

-To improve outcomes, the Ventral Hernia Working group has developed a 4-tier grading system based on risk fo a surgical site complication.
+To improve outcomes, the Ventral Hernia Working group has developed a 4-tier grading system based on the risk of a surgical site complication.
 However, evidence-based guidelines regarding the best approach for abdominal wall reconstruction are not available because of the heterogeneity in technique, types of sutures used, different prosthetic material, lack of long-term follow up and patient characteristics.
 While studies show that laparoscopic approach may have a better outcome compared to the open approach, the former is also associated with a high rate of bowel injury and conversion to an open procedure.

 In the postoperative period, the role of the nurse and pharmacist is critical.
 The patients have to be monitored for pain, wound infection, fistula formation, and a variety of common postoperative complications such as atelectasis, deep vein thrombosis, ileus, and pain.
 The pharmacist may be involved in parenteral nutrition if a complication has resulted.
 With the ongoing debate about the approach to surgery, there is no disputing the fact that with each attempt at reconstruction, there is a 10% to 20% risk of recurrence.
 Thus, further emphasizing the need for an interprofessional approach to management of complex abdominal reconstructions.
 The need for meticulous planning and discussion with other professionals involved in the management of the patient is highly recommended to lower the morbidity and improve outcomes.
 [Level A]